-Keys to Healthy Family Childcare Homes is a randomized, controlled research project that targets family childcare home providers in North Carolina and the children in their care.
+Keys to Healthy Family Childcare Homes was a randomized, controlled research project that targets family childcare home providers in North Carolina and the children in their care.
 Keys is one of the first studies to develop and evaluate an obesity prevention intervention specifically for family child care homes (FCCH).

-REACH.
-Keys enrolled over 160 FCCH providers and almost 500 children between the ages of 1.5–4 years from over 15 North Carolina counties.
+REACH: Keys enrolled over 160 FCCH providers and almost 500 children between the ages of 1.5–4 years from over 15 North Carolina counties.
 Data collection as well as intervention implementation was completed in April 2016.
 Primary outcomes were change in observed child diet quality and moderate to vigorous physical activity while at the FCCH.
 Secondary measures included child body mass index, FCCH provider health behaviors, and FCCH nutrition and physical activity environments and business practices.

 GRANTOR and CLINICAL TRAILS REGISTRATION INFORMATION